-Some leaders thrive in chaotic hustle and bustle, while others prefer to control and micromanage; some seek the limelight, others keep a low profile.
-Putting customer needs at the front of every decision is vital for all leadership styles.
+Leadership comes in many different types with varying degrees of being ‘hands on’ or not, being ever present or keeping a low profile and even fostering a serene environment or having an active and invigorating workplace.
+Putting customer needs at the front of every decision however, is vital for all leadership styles.
 Customer-centric thinking has far-reaching business outcomes and can affect business transformation.

 But how do you go about integrating customer focus day-to-day?

 - Provide direction and purpose

 It’s vital leaders give direction on how to keep the customer at the heart of things.
 ‘Customer-centricity’ needs to be based on a vision of what the company must do.
 It must be guided by a strategy based upon realistic goals and robust data which provides meaningful and actionable customer insight.
 Cascading the vision accurately and effectively from the C-Suite down is exceptionally important to succeeding in ‘customer first’ thinking.

 - Put people at the centre of everything